PeterKottas/react-bell-chat/README.md

   scrollToBottom: (behavior?: ScrollBehavior) => void;
   scrollTo: (top: number) => void;
-  scrolledToBottom: () => boolean; // Check if we are scrolled to bottom }
+  scrolledToBottom: () => boolean; // Check if we are scrolled to bottom
+  scrolledToLoadThreshold: () => boolean; // Check if we are scrolled to threshold where we need to load messages }
 ```